metagentools/ConDiGA/README.md

 ```

 ### Using `pip`
-You can run the following command to install phables using `pip`.
+You can run the following command to install `condiga` using `pip`.
 Make sure you are in the `ConDiGA` folder.

 ```
 pip install .